Understanding the Different Funding Programs for Farmers

 Agriculture Risk Coverage-County (ARC-CO)

 The ARC-CO program provides farmers with income support based on the historical base acres of the land and not the current production.
-Farmers can only get this payment when the country crop revenue of the covered agricultural products is less than the ARC-CO guarantee.
+Farmers can only get this payment when the country's crop revenue of the covered agricultural products is less than the ARC-CO guarantee.

 Price Loss Coverage (PLC)

-PLC payments are offered to farmers when the effective price of the covered commodity is less than the current reference price of the particular commodity.
+PLC payments are offered to farmers when the effective price of the covered commodity is less than the current reference price of the commodity.
 The effective price should be higher than the national average loan rate and the market year average price.

 3. USDA FSA Market Facilitation Program (MFP) program